Bachelor and Master Thesis

 - Mapping of a giant radio halo: we can choose one of the known clusters from our (tons of!)
 VLA data and use the existing VLA pipeline to try to make a radio halo map.

 - ALMA SZ image of a cluster: we will combine a large amount of ALMA Compact Array data for the El Gordo cluster (over 40h) and make a map, to see if there is any hint of a shock or other structures.
 We shall then do some model fitting in the uv-plane.

 - Lensed CIB profile for a cluster: we will use a simple lensing model for a cluster for analytically predict how the flux amplification profile will look like from lensing the Cosmic Infrared Background (CIB).

 - Hydrogen Recombination Lines (H-RL).
-This project would pick up our long-term effort to harvest the ALMA archive for observations of mm-wavelength hydrogen recombination lines (H-RL), determine the line fluxes and relate that to the infrared-flux, in order to establish H-RLs as reliable tracers of the massive star formation rate.
+This project would pick up our long-term effort to harvest the ALMA archive for observations of mm-wavelength hydrogen recombination lines (H-RL).
+The aim is to determine the line fluxes and relate that to the infrared-flux, in order to establish H-RLs as reliable tracers of the massive star formation rate.
 We have a unique software package that supports this.
 A related issue to follow up on is the reliability of mid-infrared imaging photometry as a proxy for the star formation rate.